MohsinRazaKhanSipra/EHR-django/README.md

 ﻿# DjangoEHR

-## Welcome to the DjangoEHR project!
+## Welcome to the DjangoEHR project

 ## Table of Contents